 The same can be said with ‘wolf pups permanence’….

 These were a couple of extracts from Sora.
 Undoubtedly, Sora’s photorealism is impressive.
-I guess it will have a lot of creative applications.
+I guess it will have many creative applications.
 Writers, artists, and filmmakers will find a gold mine in these kinds of applications.
 The time when real actors might no longer be needed is nearing.
 The potential of the coming generative AI tools is virtually infinite.

 Of course, at the time of this writing, the above ‘glitches’ and ‘misunderstandings’ may have been fixed.
-The human intervention might adapt and fine-tune the system by re-programing it in a way that will make it furnish the right answers.
+Human intervention might adapt and fine-tune the system by reprogramming it in a way that will make it furnish the right answers.
 But this also demonstrates the lack of semantic awareness.

-Thus, before jumping to conclusions about machines that ‘reason’ and truly ‘understand’ anything, let alone become conscious and self-aware, let us come back to earth and realize that, so far, AI, LLMs, VLMs or whatever kind of sophisticated artificial intelligence does not understand a thing.
+Thus, before jumping to conclusions about machines that ‘reason’ and truly ‘understand’ anything, let alone become conscious and self-aware, let us come back to earth and realize that, so far, AI, LLMs, VLMs, or whatever kind of sophisticated artificial intelligence does not understand a thing.
 As Melanie Mitchell put it: “LLMs have a weird mix of being very smart and very dumb.”
-I would add that while being smart, there is, nonetheless, nobody or nothing ‘in there’ that has a semantic awareness, and even less is sentience or has feelings.
-It was and remains a dumb machine that has no will, or agency and is, ultimately, only a black box that passively waits for an input to which it spits out an output according to some mechanical rules.
-And we can scale and magnify present AI systems ad infinitum, but that won’t help.
+I would add that while being smart, there is, nonetheless, nobody or nothing ‘in there’ that has semantic awareness, and even less sentience or feelings.
+It was and remains a dumb machine that has no will or agency and is, ultimately, only a black box that passively waits for an input.
+We can scale and magnify present AI systems ad infinitum, but that won’t help.
 Because zero times a gazillion is still zero.

-I know that in these times of pervasive AI-hype, it sounds naive and my worldview might be seen as old and obsolete.
-But my claim is that the idea of an AGI or that of humanoids walking on the streets and working for us making us jobless, will remain a sci-fi fantasy.
-I’m willing to go even so far as to claim that, while self-driving cars may have some limited applications (e.g., robo-taxies driving along preestablished roads), they will not replace humans any time soon either.
-I guess that in the future we will look back and realize that, while a lot of great achievements have been made that were previously unimaginable, this neuro-centric worldview of intelligence, and mind, that is so overwhelmingly present in all AI-related debates, has led us astray in many other respects.
+I know that in these times of pervasive AI hype, it sounds naive, and my worldview might be seen as old and obsolete.
+But my claim is that the idea of an AGI or that of humanoids walking on the streets and working for us, making us jobless, will remain a sci-fi fantasy.
+I’m willing to go so far as to claim that, while self-driving cars may have some limited applications (e.g., robo-taxis driving along pre-established roads), they will not replace humans any time soon either.
+I guess that in the future we will look back and realize that, while a lot of great achievements have been made that were previously unimaginable, this neuro-centric worldview of intelligence and mind, which is so overwhelmingly present in all AI-related debates, has led us astray in many other respects.
 Lots of investments will have gone empty-handed, and a certain type of scientific and humanistic progress might be stalled by the refusal to change our paradigm.

-At any rate, the question remains.
-What does it mean to ‘really deeply understand’?
+At any rate, the question remains: What does it mean to ‘really deeply understand’?
 What is ‘meaning’ after all?
 Why is this semantic awareness so difficult to achieve in machines?
-To get closer to the answer you might like to take a look at the metaphysics of language.
-It is only by going beyond a materialistic thinking toward a post-material concept of mind, life, Nature, language, and consciousness that we can find the answer.
+To get closer to the answer, you might like to take a look at the metaphysics of language.
+It is only by going beyond materialistic thinking toward a post-material concept of mind, life, nature, language, and consciousness that we can find the answer.

 Here’s another useful article on the topic: https://m-cacm.acm.org/magazines/2024/2/279533-talking-about-large-language-models/fulltext